 General Motors and its Chinese partner Shanghai Automotive Industry Corp. have come to an agreement that GM will have equal control of key decisions in their Shanghai General Motors Co. joint venture, according to reports from Reuters and The Wall Street Journal.
-Currently, GM controls 49% of the joint venture while SAIC holds 51% control.
+Currently, GM controls 49 percent of the joint venture while SAIC holds 51 percent control.

 GM's Chief Executive Officer Dan Akerson disclosed to the Journal that the companies intend to divide Shanghai GM into two units, namely operations and sales.
-General Motors would own 50% of the operations unit, which would create product decisions.
+General Motors would own 50 percent of the operations unit, which would create product decisions.

-Since then, the two automakers have worked closely on several endeavors, including the sale of microvans in India, the launch of the new Chinese vehicle brand Baojun and the export of automobiles to South America.
-During the initial public offering of GM in 2010, SAIC obtained a 1% share in the Detroit vehicle manufacturer for around $500 million.
+Since then, the two automakers have worked closely on several endeavors, including the sale of microvans in India, the launch of the new Chinese vehicle brand Baojun as well as the export of automobiles to South America.
+During the initial public offering of GM in 2010, SAIC obtained a 1 percent share in the Detroit vehicle manufacturer for around $500 million.

 The new deal strengthens a relationship between SAIC and GM that is beginning to look like a global alliance.
 Shanghai GM is already the largest vehicle manufacturer in China in terms of sales.
 SAIC is in a similar joint venture with Volkswagen AG, with a 50-50 share.
 The venture is called Shanghai Volkswagen.